 We take over the values of data from statistics on the annual performances of enterprises, investment statistics (annual integrated business statistics, 9 OSAP questionnaires and R&D statistics (OSAP questionnaire No. 1074).

 The country codes of enterprises having ultimate control over resident affiliates are available in different ways.
 First we take the information from the EuroGroup Register (EGR) or we collect them through the annual integrated business statistics questionnaires.
 We either search the missing data on the internet, or for the small enterprises we impute them by mathematical methodology.

-We supply Inward FATS data to Eurostat and OECD yearly.
-Eurostat publishes our data in NewCronos.
+We supply inward FATS data to Eurostat and OECD yearly.
+Eurostat publishes our data on its website.

 Eurostat tenders helped our preparations for the obligatory data transmission (from reference year 2007).
 In the frame of a PHARE project we compiled our first test data of inward FATS for reference years 2003, respectively.
 Since then we have had inward FATS data every year.